-The online Textile History, MA (Quilt Studies) program offers opportunities for graduate study, research and creative work in the areas of costume, textile history and quilt studies.
+The online Master’s (MA) in Textile History with a specialization in Quilt Studies program offers opportunities for graduate study, research and creative work in the areas of costume, textile history, and quilt studies.
 Students at the master's level may concentrate their coursework in costume and textile history or quilt studies.

 Students of the Textile History, MA (Quilt Studies) program gain:

 - A non-thesis degree program with coursework focusing on textile history with an emphasis in quilt studies.

 - Access to a historic textile and costume collection with over 4,000 pieces.

 - Internship opportunities in museum and gallery settings.

 - Extensive knowledge about how textiles have changed throughout human history and how modern technology influences textiles.